gerard-rappa/Houseplant-Helper/README.md

 ![GitHub Logo](/Images/7.jpg)

 ### The Current State
 Before I stick the  moisture sensor in any soil, I'm going to want to make the top portion waterproof.
-I'll have plenty of time to decide how I want to do that while I start working on the software portion of this project...
+I'll have plenty of time to decide how I want to do that while I start working on the web application portion of this project...
 ![GitHub Logo](/Images/8.jpg)